| Code | CSB-EP006494HU |

 1. Enzyme Kinetics and Substrate Specificity Studies

-This recombinant human DAO works well for characterizing the enzyme's kinetic parameters and substrate preferences under controlled lab conditions.
-Scientists can track enzyme activity using different D-amino acid substrates to figure out Km, Vmax, and kcat values.
-The high purity (>90%) may help ensure accurate kinetic measurements without interference from other proteins.
-That N-terminal His-SUMO tag makes purification easier and allows for immobilization during repeated testing.
+If verified to be enzymatically active (e.g., through FAD binding and activity assays), this recombinant human DAO can be used for characterizing the enzyme's kinetic parameters and substrate preferences under controlled lab conditions.
+Scientists can track enzyme activity using different D-amino acid substrates to determine Km, Vmax, and kcat values.
+The high purity (>90%) helps ensure accurate kinetic measurements by reducing interference from impurities.
+The N-terminal His-SUMO tag facilitates purification and allows for immobilization in repeated testing, but the tag should be assessed for potential interference with enzyme activity.
+If misfolded/inactive (unverified), kinetic measurements will yield biologically meaningless results.
+The large SUMO tag may sterically interfere with substrate access to the active site.

 2. Inhibitor Screening and Drug Discovery Research

-The purified DAO protein appears to be an ideal target for testing potential inhibitors in pharmaceutical research.
-Small molecule libraries can be screened against the enzyme to find compounds that change DAO activity.
-The His-tag allows for simple protein capture in high-throughput screening setups like 96-well or 384-well plates.
-This supports early-stage research into compounds that might influence D-amino acid metabolism.
+Provided that the protein is confirmed to be bioactive, the purified DAO can serve as a target for testing potential inhibitors in pharmaceutical research.
+Small molecule libraries can be screened against the enzyme to identify compounds that modulate DAO activity.
+The His-tag enables simple protein capture in high-throughput screening setups.
+However, without activity validation, results may be misleading due to potential misfolding or lack of FAD binding.

 3. Antibody Development and Validation